Chapter 2. Introduction to modules

 Certain module streams depend on other module streams.
 For example, the perl-App-cpanminus, perl-DBD-MySQL, perl-DBD-Pg, perl-DBD-SQLite, perl-DBI, perl-YAML, and freeradius module streams depend on certain perl module streams.

 To select a particular stream for a runtime user application or a developer application, consider the following:

 - Required functionality and which component versions support it

 - Life cycle length and your update plan

 Example 2.1. postgresql module streams

-The postgresql module provides the PostgreSQL database versions 9.6, 10, and 12 in the respective streams 9.6, 10, and 12.
-Stream 10 is currently the default one.
+The postgresql module provides the PostgreSQL database versions 9.6, 10, 12, and 13 in the respective streams 9.6, 10, 12, and 13.
+Stream 10 is the default one.
 This means that the system will attempt to install the postgresql-10.6 package if asked for postgresql.